qdread/qdread.github.io/_pages/cv.md

 	* Research assistantship creating recommendations to improve training and professional development for graduate teaching assistants
 	* Member of panel developing and reforming curriculum of undergraduate introductory biology courses
 * **Guest lectures and workshops**
+	* Designed and led workshop for postdocs on GitHub best practices
 	* Designed and led undergraduate workshops on R, statistics, and data visualization
 	* Guest lectures on conservation biology, nutrient cycling, and climate change
 * **Mentoring experience**